Scuba Diving Byron Bay: The Complete Guide

 Dive courses

-To get the complete experience of scuba diving Byron Bay, take advantage of the full range of courses available at Byron Bay Dive Centre and Sundive.
+To get the complete experience of scuba diving in Byron Bay, take advantage of the full range of courses available at Sundive.
 The Open Water Dive Certification courses run over three days at a cost of A$695 to A$745 and include all the training materials and equipment you’ll need to get certified for dives up to 18 metres.

 Sundive offers a full range of recreational dives plus PADI courses such as Open Waters and Advanced Open Waters, Rescue Diver and Free Diver certifications, plus professional PADI courses to become an Instructor, Assistant Instructor or Divemaster.

-Share the love for scuba diving Byron Bay
+Share the love for scuba diving in Byron Bay